GoSuda

 spinlock

-A spinlock is a synchronization method that repeatedly attempts to acquire a lock.
-In Go, a spinlock can easily be implemented using pointers.
+A spinlock is a synchronization method that repeatedly attempts to acquire a lock by spinning in a loop.
+In the Go language, spinlocks can be easily implemented using pointers.

 1package spinlock